BoardBreeze® — Minutes in Minutes®

 2. Minutes that are too detailed.
 This might sound counterintuitive, but minutes that read like a transcript can create problems.
 If your minutes capture who said what during a heated discussion about a homeowner's violation, you've created a document that can be used against the association in litigation.

 3. Creating records beyond what's required.
 This is the recording and transcription problem.
 If you record a meeting, you may have created a record that homeowners can request — and that opposing counsel can subpoena.
 The minute you create it, you may be obligated to keep it.
+(See why recording your HOA board meetings can be a legal liability.)

 What Good Minutes Look Like